alimium/employment-optimization-problem/README.md

 > ❗️**Important**: Bear in mind that the $\theta_{g,d}$ values are constants and can not be changed.
 The summations in $\theta_{g,d}$ shall not be mistaken with the summations in the constraints.
 It is wrong to cancel them in $\delta_{g,d}$ as the model is not allowed to modify the $\theta_{g,d}$ values.

 ### Results
-Below are the employees' work hours before optimisation:
+Below are the employees' work hours before optimization:

 ![Food Related](./figures/food_overtime_before.png)
 ![Distribution Related](./figures/dist_overtime_before.png)